Definition and Purpose

 - Assess the extent of damage or potential for it.

 - Identify the existing and/or potential vulnerability created and the individuals and/or systems involved.

 - Communicate with relevant groups or personnel to arrive at and, if necessary, execute a mitigation plan.

 - If appropriate, communicate through the leadership chain with appropriate local, state and federal law enforcement agencies and, on approval by leadership, with the CERT/Homeland Security.

 - Communicate through leadership chain with legal counsel when the notification of the payment brands may be necessary:

 - Visa – What to do if compromised

 Incident Communication and Follow-Up

-If an incident requires additional attention following its initial report and classification, the ISDS working group will work with all relevant personnel within Information Technology Services to fully evaluate the incident and any mitigating factors as well as determine if the incident warrants a formal response from higher levels of the Administration.
+If an incident requires additional attention following its initial report and classification, the Director of Information Security will work with all relevant personnel within Information Technology Services to fully evaluate the incident and any mitigating factors as well as determine if the incident warrants a formal response from higher levels of the Administration.
 Communication surrounding an incident should provide the following information to any and all relevant individuals or groups: